-The New York strip steak is known for its rich, beefy flavor.
-This is due to the low amount of marbling in the meat, which gives it a lot of flavor.
+The NY strip steak is known for its rich, beefy flavor.
+This is due to the low amount of marbling in the meat, which gives it more flavor.

-Despite the lower fat content, the steak has a smooth texture and is also quite tender, making it a popular choice for those who want a leaner steak.
+Despite the lower fat content, the New York strip has a smooth texture and is also quite tender, making it a popular choice for those who want a leaner steak.

 A New York strip steak can be cooked properly in several ways but is typically grilled, pan-fried, or broiled on a wire rack.